Clarence: Thirty Days and Seven Seas

 Clarence, Jeff, and Sumo are back for another mobile game adventure.
 It’s the most piratey-ist sea faring, booty loving, eye patch wearing-ist game around!

 Fans of Clarence will definitely recognize Thirty Days and Seven Seas, and be jumping for joy that we finally all get a chance to play it.
 If you’re not a fan of the show and have no idea what’s happening right now, it’s basically the “Card Wars” of Clarence.
 It’s a pirate themed board game that the characters on the show love to play.
+Check out the trailer for a peek into the gameplay.

 You’ll sail the seven seas in search of the Kracken’s legendary treasure in this board game meets turn based strategy game mashup.
 Roll the dice to move your ship across the board, just like a regular board game.